-Synopsis: Kimberly Williams plays a young white woman whose husband deserts her and their young child, who was born with genetic abnormalities.
+Synopsis: Kimberly Williams plays a young woman whose husband deserts her and their young child, who was born with genetic abnormalities.
 Hildy, her mother, a public librarian, helps raise the child.
 There are several scenes set in the library, including a party scene!
-Featuring future Oscar winner Octavia Spencer, an African-American actress, who plays one of Hildy’s librarian colleagues.
+Featuring future Oscar winner Octavia Spencer as one of Hildy’s librarian colleagues.

 Role Call: Blair Brown as Hannah Parker — Atypical portrayal; Octavia Spencer as Hildy — Information Provider (female); Debra Orenstein as Young Librarian — Information Provider (female)

 Related post: Meet Hannah in ‘Follow the Stars Home’